Dark Desert Skies

 - In Bend, you’ll find Worthy Brewing’s Hopservatory, run by Grant Tandy– local astrophotographer, Central Oregon native, and the galaxy’s friendliest observatory manager.
 All of these passionate individuals are ready to teach you about the importance of the night skies and the vast knowledge contained in our universe.

-International Dark Sky Week runs from March 31 through April 7, 2019.
+International Dark Sky Week runs each spring.
 So turn out your lights and look up at the sky.
 Happy star hunting.

 Written by Kody Osborne.
 Photos by Grant Tandy.